Jehangir Mehta: Professional life

-Jehangir holds a bachelor of arts in sociology from the University of Mumbai, which he pursued while also attending the Institute of Hotel Management Catering Technology and Applied Nutrition in Mumbai, India.
+Jehangir holds a bachelor of arts in sociology from the University of Mumbai.
 Jehangir then moved to the United States to attend The Culinary Institute of America in Hyde Park, New York and graduated from there in 1995.

-After graduating from culinary school in 1996, Jehangir began his career at L'Absinthe in New York City.
+After graduating from culinary school in 1995, Jehangir began his career at L'Absinthe in New York City.
 From there, he moved on to Typhoon Brewery where he worked as the pastry chef to James Chew, formerly of Vong fame.

 Jehangir's next move was to Jean Georges.
 In 1998, Jean Georges Vongerichten selected him to open his new restaurant, Mercer Kitchen, quickly to become one of the hottest destinations in New York City.

 In 1999 he moved on to work with Rocco DiSpirito at Union Pacific, and in 2001 joined Didier Virot, who had left Jean Georges to open the highly acclaimed although short-lived restaurant Virot.
 Jehangir's next move was to Compass, where he became known for unorthodox but creative and intellectually driven desserts.

 In 2002, Jehangir teamed up with Didier Virot as the pastry chef at Aix, located on the Upper West Side of Manhattan, where he received acclaimed reviews for his pastry creations, while also consulting with Patricia Lo at Sapa and Michael Symon at Parea.

 In 2007 Jehangir opened his first restaurant, Graffiti, where he is currently the executive chef and owner.
+Started consulting with Umass Amherst on food sustainability.

 In 2008, he authored his first cookbook, "Mantra: The Rules of Indulgence" which was published by HarperCollins.